Will the Church Go Through the Great Tribulation?

 So just as the tares are gathered up and burned with fire, so shall it be at the end of the age.
 The Son of Man will send forth His angels, and they will gather out of His kingdom all stumbling blocks, and those who commit lawlessness and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth.
 Then the righteous will shine forth as the sun in the kingdom of their Father.
 He who has ears, let him hear (Matthew 13:40-43).

-Next was His teaching on the mount of Olives in response to His disciples who asked about the end of the age:
+The next teaching about the end-time was on the Mount of Olives in response to His disciples who asked about the end of the age:

 “Tell us, when will these things happen, and what will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).

-Jesus answered their question, first warning them not to be deceived:
+In response Jesus first warned them not to be deceived:

 See to it that no one misleads you for many will come in My name, saying, ’I am the Christ,’ and will mislead many (24:4-5).